 Our research focuses on prostate cancer and personalized medicine.
 We use e.g. next generation sequencing for molecular profiling of tumor, blood, and urine samples from patients.
 We also run clinical trials.
 The overall aim is to develop novel biomarkers and obtain new insights into tumor biology.

 Current Research Activities

-- Develop new and better diagnostic biomarkers for PC.
+- Development of new and better molecular biomarkers for prostate cancer

-- Elucidation of the genetic basis for PC susceptibility (see PRACTICAL consortium )
+- Elucidation of the genetic basis for prostate cancer susceptibility and patient outcome